ekankaka/viremictimepredicteR/README.md

 - mean pairwise distance from the "TN93" model (tn93MPD)
 - nucleotide diversity from the "raw" model (rawPI)
 - nucleotide diversity from the "TN93" model (tn93PI)
-- weighted fraction of polymorphic sites (WFPS)
+- weighted fraction of polymorphic sites (WFPS).
+Available but not recommended for viremic time prediction.
-- WFPS at third codon positions only (WFPS_codons)
+- WFPS at third codon positions only (WFPS_codons).

+Note: *WFPS and WFPS_codons are available but not recommended for viremic time prediction*.
-Note: For WFPS and WFPS_codons, variants and errorthreshold must be specified.
+In these cases, variants and errorthreshold must be specified.
  For example:
 - variants = c("A","C","G","T","-"),
 - errorthreshold = 0 (for prominent outgrowth viruses )
 - errorthreshold = 0.01 (for usual NGS e.g proviral DNA sequences that are not outgrowth)